GiacomoRandazzo/dotfiles/README.md

 - **Symbols and other special chars** (This does not work in the `U.S. No Dead Keys Layout`) From the settings, open the accessibility virtual keyboard and hold [⌥] to view all the special symbols you can insert:
   - • is [⌥][8]
   - — (mdash) is [⌘][⇧][-]
+  - `brew install bluesnooze` to prevent bluetooth connections to wake up the system after "Sleep"